plouisross/iGEM-test-distribution-package/scripts/README.md

 These scripts run in sequential stages:

 1. Check package structure and export from Excel files
-    1. `regularize_directories.py` ensures that packages directories are non-nested, that there is one Excel file per package directory, and that every package directory has a `views` subdirectory for storing generated artifacts.
+    1. `regularize_directories.py` ensures that packages directories are non-nested, that there is one Excel file per package, and that every package directory has a `views` subdirectory for storing generated artifacts.
     2. `export_csvs.py` exports a CSV from each user tab of a package Excel file into the corresponding `views` directory, in order to simplify version control diffs.
     3. `export_sbol.py` exports an SBOL specification for the package from the package Excel file into the corresponding `views` directory.
 This contains all of the information in the Excel file, but is not yet fused with information from imported parts.
 2. Retrieve missing parts